 Failure to Observe a Traffic Signal

 Failure to Observe a Traffic Signal, commonly referred to as a “red light” ticket, is among the most common charge issued to New Jersey drivers.
-The familiar colors of red, yellow and green are known throughout the world as universal driving instructions.
-However, application of this law is not so simple.
+The familiar colors of red, yellow, and green are known throughout the world as universal driving instructions.
+However, the application of this law is not so simple.
 An experienced New Jersey red light ticket attorney can help explain the law and the process.

 New Jersey statute 39:4-105 provides: